openvinotoolkit/model_server/extras/ams_wrapper/README.md

 # OpenVINO™ Model Server - AI Extension parameters

-OpenVINO™ Model Server - AI Extension is started vi a command `/ams_wrapper/start_ams.py`.
+OpenVINO™ Model Server - AI Extension is started by default with a command `/ams_wrapper/start_ams.py`.
 It accepts the following parameters:

 ```